CopernicaMarketingSoftware/Documentation/AMQPipe/json.md

     "message":  "This is the script output"
 }
 ````

+Some of the fields are optional.
+For example, if the program was not killed
+by a signal, the `signal` property will not be included, and if no stderr
+output was created, the `errors` property will not be vailable.
+The
+`exitcode` property is only included for programs that terminated normally
+(thus not by a signal).
+The `exitcode` and `signal` properties will never
+both be set.

 Because the AMQP protocol only allows a limited size for the envelope, the
 output that was sent to stderr is sometimes truncated.